alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 You must also have a licence to [export military or dual use goods out of the country temporarily](#taking-military-or-dual-use-goods-out-of-the-UK-temporarily).

-### Exporting dual use items to EU countries
+### Exporting dual use items to other EU countries

-If your items are categorised as ‘Schedule 3 UK controlled dual-use, software and technology’, you may not need a licence if the goods are going to another EU country.
+If your items are categorised as ‘Schedule 3 UK controlled dual-use, software and technology’, you may not need a licence  unless they're list in [Annex IV of EU Dual Use Regulation 428/2009](http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2009:134:0001:0269:en:PDF#page=260).

-The European Commission publishes information on which EU countries require licences for dual use items in its [‘national measures’ information note](http://ec.europa.eu/trade/import-and-export-rules/export-from-eu/dual-use-controls/index_en.htm).

 You don't need a licence to export dual use items to the Channel Islands.